 The beauty of using starter for waffles is that the starter doesn't have to be completely active to still make a nice waffle.
 It's used for flavor more than anything else, so a sleepy starter from the fridge or a fiercely bubbling starter on the counter, or a new starter that's not quite ready&mdah;they're all just as good.
 After all, the baking powder in the recipe provides most of the lift.

-Of course, the flavor you end up with will depend on your starter.
+The flavor you end up with will depend on your starter.
 A really mild starter will be much less assertive in the waffles than if you've got a seriously sour starter brewing.
-Either way, it's a great use for starter, particularly if you've been aggressively feeding, your jar is threatening to overflow, and it's not a convenient day for breadmaking.
+Either way, it's a great use for excess starter.

 - Active time: 25 minutes

 - 5 ounces all-purpose flour, such as Gold Medal (1 cup, spooned; 142g)